1. How are you serving the community in general?

 10. Is this a project or a program?

-It is a pilot program of a new concept in prisoner reentry.
-The First-Stop is the first one of its kind in the U.S. We are testing the theory that most people can self-manage their reentry if they just know where the resource in the community are.
+It is a program of a new concept in prisoner reentry.
+The First-Stop is the first one of its kind in the U.S. We are testing the theory that most people can self-manage their reentry if they just know where the resources in the community are.
 Our primary mission is reentry resource coordination.